tehut/pets-api-exercise-backbone/README.md

 ### Requirements

+Files for the Backbone components and some HTML has already been setup for you.
+Review the `index.html` and the `/src/app` directory before starting.

 Utilize the available endpoints of the [Pets API](https://github.com/AdaGold/pets_api) to implement the following features (prioritize bolded items):

 - **Show a list of pets**